 Effective food policy actions to help promote healthy diets & tackle obesity

-Globally, the number of people overweight or obese has reached epidemic proportions fuelling the growing rates of non-communicable diseases including - according to our analysis of global research - ten cancers.
+Globally, the number of people overweight or obese has reached epidemic proportions fuelling the growing rates of non-communicable diseases including - according to our analysis of global research - eleven cancers.
 Excessive sugar consumption is one factor promoting overweight and obesity.

 The World Health Organization’s (WHO) sugar Guideline, issued in March 2015, recommends that adults and children restrict free sugars to less than 10% of total daily energy intake, which is the equivalent of around 12.5 teaspoons of sugar for adults, and suggests a further reduction to below 5% of total daily energy intake for additional benefits.